Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Sure."

 "Problem is, when I go, the gods will Take someone else.
-Tribe always has a Given-Man…"
+Tribe always has a Given-Man..."

 Julian understood instantly.
 "Vemik."